JJckrbbt/RAGLLM/readme.md

 # RRG LLM Demo

 ## Intent
-This project is intended as an early stage test of completion quality for an Financial Mangement RAG-LLM.
+This project is intended as an early stage test of completion quality for a Financial Mangement RAG-LLM.

 ## Subject
 The subject matter is the Government Accountability Office's *Principles of Appropriation Law*, also known as the Redbook.
 Also included are the *FASAB Handbook* and the *Treasury Financial Manual Chapter 4700 Appendix 8*.
 Other sources may be added.